Russel88/DAtest/README.md

 **Note:**

-As ANCOM and SAMseq do not output p-values, AUC and Spike.detect.rate for "anc" and "sam" are based on pseudo p-values.
-They are calculated from the statistics/scores as these are perfectly ranked according to detection/significance calling: Pseudo p-value = the inverse statistic/score, normalized such that, of the detected ("significant") features, the feature with the lowest statistic/score has a pseudo p-value = 0.05.
-Higher statistic/score gives lower pseudo p-value and vice versa.
-For SAMseq, it is done on the ranked scores, and if effectSize is below 1 the scores are not inversed such that high negative scores gives low pseudo p-values.
-FPR is also based on pseudo p-values for "anc" and "sam", but as these cannot be adjusted as nominal p-values, FPR for these methods is the final false discovery rate and we should expect an FPR = 0 for these two methods, unless you are willing to accept some false positives.
-This can be tuned with the `sig` ("anc") and `fdr.output` ("sam") arguments.
+As ANCOM and SAMseq do not output p-values, AUC for "anc" and "sam" is based on pseudo p-values.
+They are calculated from the statistics/scores as these are perfectly ranked according to detection/significance calling.
+FPR is also based on pseudo p-values for "anc" and "sam", but as these cannot be adjusted as nominal p-values, FPR for these methods is the final false discovery rate and we should expect an FPR close to 0 for these two methods, unless you are willing to accept some false positives.
+This can be tuned with the `sig`/`multcorr` ("anc") and `fdr.output` ("sam") arguments.

 P-values for baySeq are defined as 1 - posterior likelihoods.